 Mr. Selby has represented clients in intellectual property disputes over software, biotech, pharmaceutical, medical device, and communications technologies.
-He recently served as lead counsel to Pfizer at a bench trial over the major cancer treatment Sutent®, with a decision pending.
+He recently served as lead counsel to Pfizer at a bench trial over the major cancer treatment Sutent®, in which Pfizer prevailed on all issues.
 In 2014, in addition to ongoing matters for Pfizer, he represented Intel in trade secrets litigation, and Novartis subsidiary Alcon in Hatch-Waxman litigation.
 Mr. Selby was lead counsel for ACell, Inc. in successful inter partes interference proceedings, that followed successful federal court litigation.
 He has an active inter partes review practice before the United States Patent and Trademark Office.
-Mr. Selby has been recognized in the 2014 Edition of Washington, D.C.
+Mr. Selby has been recognized in the 2014 and 2015 Editions of Washington, D.C.
 Super Lawyers Magazine under the category of Intellectual Property Litigation and has been listed as a “Life Science Star” in the 2015 Edition of LMG Life Sciences.

 The other major focus of his practice is accountants’ liability: for more than a decade, Mr. Selby has represented a national audit and accounting firm in over 35 litigation and regulatory matters.
 Mr. Selby served as co-lead defending accountants in litigation over the Madoff fraud, and in the collapse of the Sentinel investment firm, in which the principal was convicted in what prosecutors called one of the largest criminal fraud cases ever to come out of Chicago.
 Although the vast bulk of these accounting matters involved GAAP and GAAS disputes, Mr. Selby has also handled litigation involving tax services, securities, non-competition, and employment/whistleblower issues.
 Mr. Selby has represented accountants and auditors in investigations by the Securities and Exchange Commission, Department of Justice, the federal Office of Inspector General, the Commodity Futures Trading Commission, and the United States Congress.